 We’re big fans of supporting American construction and heritage.
 When the socks are of the highest quality and durability, that makes things easy too.
 Darn Tough has a range of cushioning and insulation levels to match whichever activities you have in mind.
 They’re continually improving and come with a lifetime warranty too.

-This shop in Jackson Hole is quietly putting together some of the most progressive boards available.
-This winter, founder Mikey franco will offer a line of ready-to-shred boards called the RPK Line.
+This tiny shop in Jackson Hole’s Teton Village is quietly putting together some of the most progressive boards available.
+This winter, founder Mikey Franco will offer a line of ready-to-shred boards called the RPK Line.
 Named simply “1,” “2,” and “3”, each one is crafted with a different rider in mind.
 Of special note is the “2,” which has specific features tailored towards female riders.

-Suunto watches are essentially mini fitness computers with all of the bells and whistles for maximum impact.
+Suunto watches are essentially mini fitness computers with all of the bells and whistles of a Maybach for maximum impact.
 This special edition has copper-plated stainless steel bezels, matching buttons and buckles and Finnish handmade craftsmanship.